 BDS costing – building a BDS business that is both affordable to clients and still profitable.

-In the BDS costing session, we will also spend more time working through the costing and pricing template that was introduced in the initial training as this is of particular concern to BDSPs.
+In the BDS costing session, More time will be spend working through the costing and pricing template that was introduced in the initial training as this is of particular concern to BDSPs.

 This session will be combined with the BSDP induction session to form a day-long training session and will take place w/c 24th February.